NDCLab/lab-training/eeg-analysis/2022/readme.md

 ### Jan 21
 **During the meeting:**
-{not recorded as just a check-in}
+{not recorded}
-Check in on all group members and progress with preprocessing their chosen datasets.
+1. Check in on all group members and progress with preprocessing their chosen datasets.

 **Before the next meeting:**
 * Watch the ERP labeling video and apply to your data.